LLNL/RAJA/docs/sphinx/user_guide/tutorial.rst

 A Few Notes About Lambda Usage With RAJA
 ----------------------------------------

-There are several issues to note about C++ lambda expressions; in particular, with respect to RAJA usage.
+There are several issues to note about using C++ lambda expressions to represent kernel bodies with RAJA.
 We describe them here.

  * **Prefer by-value lambda capture.**

-   We recommended `capture by-value` for all lambda loop bodies passed to RAJA execution methods.
+   We recommend `capture by-value` for all lambda kernel bodies passed to RAJA execution methods.
 To execute a RAJA loop on a non-CPU device, such as a GPU, all variables accessed in the loop body must be passed into the GPU device data environment.
 Using capture by-value for all RAJA-based